Our Board of Directors

 JP Garmon began her career in law enforcement in 2008.
 She joined the Carroll County Sheriff’s Office in 2015.
 She has served her time on patrol as a zone deputy on both day and night shifts.
 While on patrol she earned specialized training such as Field Sobriety Testing, Pursuit Intervention Technique (PIT), Crisis Intervention (CIT), Internet Crimes Against Children, Prevention of Child Abuse and School Safety Assessment.
 She worked in investigations for four years where she gained a wealth of knowledge and training from her veteran investigator supervisors and colleagues.
 While an Investigator she received training in Gangs & Gang Intelligence, Homicide & Crime Scene Management, Cell Phone Investigations, Search & Seizure and Criminal Procedure.
 Cpl.
 Garmon has two years of experience in the School Resource Division.
 While serving in School Resource she has received training in School Safety, Strategic Planning, Active Shooter Response and Building Entries.
 Cpl.
 Garmon is a proud wife and mother of four wonderful children.
 In speaking about her law enforcement career Garmon states, “Being a Law Enforcement Officer is choosing a life of service work.
 I believe service is one of my spiritual gifts and I thank God for giving me a heart for service.
 I’m so thankful and blessed that I get to serve and work within my supportive community of Carroll County”.

-Graduation Coach for Carroll County Schools | Board Member
+Graduation Specialist for the Carroll County School System | Board Member

-Attorney at Parian Law Firm LLC | Board Member
+Founding attorney at The Law Office of Julie C. Moore, LLC | Board Member

 Dr. Lakeisa Rawlinson